microsoft/SWE-bench-Live/README.md

 ## News
 - **04/12/2025**: We have updated eval result of GPT-5 and Claude-4.5 on our website.
 Though Claude might have seen the ground truth because its knowledge cutoff month is July 2025.
 We have also separated the RepoLaunch project to [RepoLaunch](https://github.com/microsoft/RepoLaunch/).
 Please contribute repolaunch agent relevant codes to this new repository.
 For more info please refer to [PR#35](https://github.com/microsoft/SWE-bench-Live/pull/35).
 - **09/23/2025**: We upgraded RepoLaunch Agent to support building repos on all mainstram languages (C C++ C# Python Java Go JS/TS Rust) and on both Linux&Windows platforms.
 We added test log parsing functionalities so test log parsing does not depend on pytest any more!
 We also added minimal rebuild command generation for languages that require resolving dependencies and compiling again after code-fix for automated test.
-Swebench-Live-MultiLang will be released soon following this major advancement!
+SWE-bench-Live/MultiLang and SWE-bench-Live/Windows are being released one language at a time.
 - **09/17/2025**: Dataset updated (through 08/2025)!
 We’ve finalized the update process for huggingface dataset SWE-bench-Live/SWE-bench-Live (Python tasks): **Each month, we will add 50 newly verified, high-quality issues to the dataset test split**.
 The `lite` and `verified` splits will remain frozen, ensuring fair leaderboard comparisons and keeping evaluation costs manageable.
 To access all the latest issues, please refer to the `full` split!